Variational formulas and cocycle solutions for directed polymer and percolation models: Periodic environments

-{\sl Case {\rm(}ii{\rm)}.} In this case there is a unique minimizing corrector $\check F$ which is \eqref{se:F9} with $a=-1/2$, the one that satisfies \eqref{pf:F13} for the eigenvector $\sigma$. $\check F$ comes via equation \eqref{FF} from a cocycle that recovers $\Vw$ if and only if $ \tfrac12+h_1\ge 1+h_2$.
+{\sl Case {\rm(}ii{\rm)}.} In this case there is a unique minimizing corrector $\check F$ which is \eqref{se:F9} with $a=-1/2$, the one that satisfies \eqref{pf:F13} for the eigenvector $\sigma$. $\check F$ comes via equation \eqref{FF} from a cocycle that is adapted to $\Vw$ if and only if $ \tfrac12+h_1\ge 1+h_2$.
 So the variational formula \eqref{eq:g:K-var} is again satisfied without $\max_\w$.
 However, this time $\check F$ cannot come from Busemann functions because some Busemann functions do not exist.
 Maximizing $n$-step paths use only $e_1$-steps and consequently

 does not converge as $n\to\infty$.